 How To Place Yourself

 Begin with 1.5.
 Read all categories carefully and then decide which one best describes your present ability level.
 Be certain that you qualify on all points of all preceding levels as well as those in the level you choose.

 When rating yourself, assume you are playing against a player of the same gender and the same ability.

 This player has limited experience and is still working primarily on getting the ball into play.

-This player needs on-court experience.
+PLAYING STYLE: This player needs on-court experience.
 This player has obvious stroke weaknesses but is familiar with basic positions for singles and doubles play.

 FOREHAND: Incomplete swing; lacks directional intent

 BACKHAND: Avoids backhands; erratic contact; grip problems; incomplete swing

 SERVE/RETURN OF SERVE: Incomplete service motion; double faults common; toss is inconsistent; return of serve erratic